nikolanoxon/CarND/T1P2_traffic_sign_classifier/writeup.md

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 ![alt text][image10]

+For this sign, the network used the perimeter ring, the gradient between the interior and exterior colors, and the circular nature of the sign.
+In particular FeatureMap 3 focused strongly on the lack of darkness in the center circle, While FeatureMap1 and 5 focused on the solid white middle circle.
+FeatureMap2 seems to focus on the gradient between rings.